Oli Sykes: Personal life

 After receiving the Album of the Year award at the first Alternative Press Music Awards in 2014, Sykes revealed a history of addiction and abuse of the drug ketamine.
 Addressing the crowd, he said "My band wanted to kill me, my parents wanted to kill me, my fucking brother wanted to kill me," and also admitted, "I went to rehab for a month, and you guys were sending me texts and e-mails.
 When I got out of that rehab, I didn't want to scream anymore, I wanted to sing from the fucking rooftops."

+In 2007, a female fan accused Sykes of urinating on her and accused him and his bandmates of assaulting her.
+He was put on trial and pleaded not guilty.
+The fan took a photo of her face, which appeared to be covered in blood.
+An employee of venue Rock City in Nottingham, England, said: "After the gig, two girls tried to get on the tour bus.
+Later on, the singer, Oliver Sykes, tried it on with one of the girls.
+When she said no, he called her a dyke and first pissed on her before him and the rest of the band threw her and her friend off the bus.
+Once off the bus, someone within the band threw an empty bottle of Jagermeister at the girl's head".
+Sykes strongly denied the allegations.
+According to record label Visible Noise Records, "numerous versions of the alleged incident have been posted online".
+Charges against Sykes were dropped due to a lack of evidence.

 On 12 July 2015 in Tuscany, Italy, Sykes married model and tattoo artist Hannah Pixie Snowdon.
 In 2016, Sykes announced that he and Snowdon had separated.
 In May 2019, Sykes alleged that their relationship ended due to Snowdon's infidelity, and referred to her as his "ex-wife".
-Snowdon had admitted to being unfaithful, but alleges abuse and infidelity from Sykes as well.
-Sykes was accused of domestic violence by his former wife Hannah Pixie Snowdon on Instagram in 2016, alleging that Sykes "slapped and spat" on her.
-Snowdon also alleged that she "wasn't the first girl this entire pattern happened to."
+Snowdon, despite admitting to having been unfaithful, alleges that Sykes was also unfaithful as well as abusive in a 2016 Instagram post.
+Snowdon claims that Sykes "slapped and spat" on her and that she "wasn't the first girl this entire pattern happened to."

 On 22 July 2017, Sykes married Brazilian model Alissa Salls.
 In March 2021, Sykes shared a photo on Instagram confirming he stayed in Brazil with his wife for the entirety of the COVID-19 pandemic to that point, that he had acquired a CPF number, and had bought a house in the city of Taubaté, countryside of the state of São Paulo, where he was living with her.
 In March 2023, Sykes got his Brazilian National Migration Registry card as a permanent resident of the country.
 In May 2025, Sykes and Salls revealed through their personal Instagram accounts, that she was expecting twins, a girl and a boy, alongside a gender reveal video.
 On 18 July 2025, Salls announced that she had given birth to their son and daughter.